-Rubrics: For each assignment, you will be given a rubric that details how the assignment will be evaluated and scored.
+Rubrics: For "most" assignments, you will receive (and/or) have access to a rubric that details how the assignment will be evaluated and scored.
 Typically, the assignment will be evaluated both as a process completed and as a product of that process.